JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 The DCB lists the kinds of plants and mushrooms that can be found.

 **Yield:** Successful foraging provides **1d6 fresh rations** (1d4 in winter, 1d8 in autumn).
-Rare and magical herbs—only found in certain areas of Dolmenwood—may also turn up in the harvest.
+Rare and magical herbs—only found in certain areas of Ouran—may also turn up in the harvest.

 ### Hunting